eshaan-c/hugo-mock-landing-page-domain-name/USER-STORIES.md

 ### Other Features

 1. As a student, I want the MLC to connect me with a virtual tutor who can answer my questions and explain concepts in an interactive way, so I can get personalized help when I need it.
-2. As a student, I want the MLC to track my progress and visualize my learning journey, so I can see my achievements and stay motivated.
+2. As a student, I want the MLC to help me connect my learning to future career paths and skill development, so I can see how my education is relevant to my future goals.
 3. As a student, I want the MLC to offer gamified learning elements with points, badges, and leaderboards, so I can stay motivated and engaged in learning.

 ### Potential Features Expansion